-Cash benefits: Must be a current member of the Health Insurance Fund regardless of the length of service.
+Cash benefits: The insured must be a current member of the Health Insurance Fund regardless of the length of service.

-The incapacity for work must be certified by a doctor from the second day of illness.
+The incapacity for work must be certified by a doctor from the second day of incapacity.

-Medical benefits: Must be a current member of the Health Insurance Fund.
+Medical benefits: The insured must be a current member of the Health Insurance Fund.